220711-BigData-P3/US_Census_Data_P3/README.md

 FLOOR((2010_population * 2000_to_2010_change) + 2010_population) AS 2020_predicted,
 ```
 The accuracy of the prediction was determined by employing the use of LEFT_BOUND and RIGHT_BOUND values.
-The 2 values were used with the actual 2020 population to create a range of values that would deem a prediction to be accurate.
+The 2 values were used to create a range of values that would deem a prediction to be accurate.

 ```python
 #Example for a positive change value LEFT BOUND: